spark-engine-ai/ChatWeb/README.md

 * **December 3rd, 2023: Custom stack templates.** Use --stack "REACT" to use VUE, NEXT or REACT framework when building your app.
 We highly recommend using --config "Human" with it so you can get the AI team to iterate on the project while you host the web app locally through a second terminal window.

-* **November 29th, 2023: ChatWeb project initiation.** We begun building up an automated React architecture to build entire web apps locally using AI agents.
+* **November 29th, 2023: LAuRA project initiation.** We begun building up an automated React architecture to build entire web apps locally using AI agents.

 ## 📝 Build your own stack templates!